What is Parsi Cuisine?

 Today, many households have gone ahead to adopt ‘chapatis’ to replace pao for health and convenience.
 These and other adaptations of the known ingredients into something unique is what sets Parsi cuisine apart from all other cuisines in India.

 The desserts too, are made from vermicelli (sevaiyan) and semolina (rava) common to most Indian desserts but with a Middle Eastern twist and a unique flavour.
-The light goodness of caramel flan adopted to become ‘Lagan nu Custard’ with the addition of dried fruits is a typical example of the Caucasian influence on Parsi cuisine.
+The light goodness of caramel flan adapted to become ‘Lagan nu Custard’ with the addition of dried fruits is a typical example of the Caucasian influence on Parsi cuisine.

 Inspired to explore Parsi Cuisine?
 I would love to hear your stories of micro-cuisines or your favourite dishes that you discovered while travelling.